irrevocablesake/website/_posts/series/maze-generator/2020-09-16-Dfs-maze-generator.md

 A <b>Bit</b> is the smallest unit in the computer world, a single bit can attain only two values either "<b>1</b>" or "<b>0</b>".
 If a bit is said to be "<b>ON</b>" then the bit has a value of "<b>1</b>" and if a bit is said to be "<b>OFF</b>" then it is said to have a value of "<b>0</b>".

-Of course just having sequences of tons of bits is no fun, so to be able to perform operations between different bits we have something called <b>Bitwise Operators</b>.
+Of course, just having sequences of tons of bits is no fun, so to be able to perform operations between different bits we have something called <b>Bitwise Operators</b>.

 ##### Bitwise Operators and Operation

-Bitwise operators are used to play with bits, that is, if we provide it a decimal number, that is a human readable value, it's gonna take that number and play around with its bits, sounds fun.
+Bitwise operators are used for playing with bits, that is, if we provide it a decimal number, that is a human-readable value, it's gonna take that number and play around with its bits, sounds fun.

 We have 6 different bitwise operators, luckily they work exactly like the logical operators.